Content creators have some of the most valuable skills in the online world.

 Many SEO experts will tell you that your goal is to find lots of high volume ideas with the lowest difficulty possible.
 While there’s some truth to this, the key isn’t to focus exclusively on the actual search volumes, but on the intent.

-Once again, think on the intent the searcher had when typing a query.
+Once again, think about the intent the searcher had when typing a query.
 If you find people search for “how to get fit for summer,” this says a lot about them.
 You could come to many conclusions, like that:

 - These people feel that they need to lose weight only for a period of the year